 Road cycling shoes, much like bikes themselves, vary hugely in terms of price and specification.
-Let’s look at the main components and differences of road shoes to help you decide what’s for you.
+Let’s look at the main components and differences to help you decide what’s for you.
 Our road shoe selection is one of the biggest ranges available in the UK, see our full range and link to FAQ’s here.

 Road cycling shoes may all look similar with sleek lines and stiff, slippery soles but they are packed with features which can make a massive difference to your performance and comfort.

-OK, so they all are basically two sections; an upper and a sole but like all accessories in cycling, when you start to look closely there are so many variations it can become bewildering to decide what’s best for your needs.
+Road cycling shoes all have basically two sections; an upper and a sole but like all accessories in cycling, when you start to look closely there are so many variations it can become bewildering to decide what’s best for your needs.

 Material and stiffness

-Most soles also have small grooved openings at the front of the shoe to allow air to pass through and cool the feet.
+Most soles also have small grooved openings at the front to allow air to pass through and cool the feet.
 This actually works better than you may think in warm conditions but in the winter can be uncomfortable but easily managed by taping them up (from the inside of the shoe).
-It’s not a deal braker when buying shoes but it’s nice if you have it.
+It’s not a deal braker when buying, but it’s nice if you have it.

 There are several different types of tensioning systems on road cycling shoes; Velcro, laces, ratchet and dial, all of which are strategically positioned to hold the foot in place as best as possible in the shoe.

 Ratchet buckle systems hold the shoe tighter than Velcro and are easy to adjust on the move.
-They are used with one or two Velcro straps to hold the foot firmly and evenly in place in the shoe.
+They are used with Velcro straps to hold the foot firmly and evenly in place in the shoe.
 Ratchet closure has largely been replaced with dial systems by many manufacturers.

-Dial systems use a wire which is laced through the shoe with the turning of the dial tightening and loosening as appropriate.
-It’s very lightweight and gives superb fit but is expensive so tends to be found more on top end shoes.
+Dial systems (such as Boa) use a wire.
+This wire is laced through the shoe with the turning of the dial tightening and loosening as appropriate.
+It’s very lightweight and gives superb fit.
+Initially expensive, dial closure has become more popular through mid to high level shoes.

 Which road cycling shoes should you buy?

 Leisure riders – Go for comfort and ease of use rather than the stiffest sole and latest fastening system.
-Velcro straps offer plenty of security and no need to got for leightweight carbon soles as any road specific cycling shoe will be stiffer than the trainers you may currently be using.
+Velcro straps offer plenty of security.
+There is no need to got for leightweight carbon soles.
+Any road specific cycling shoes will be stiffer than the trainers you may currently be using.
 Prices are also lower but you still get a very good shoe.

 Regular enthusiasts – Choose a stiffer sole than a basic shoe as you will appreciate the energy efficiency.
-This should not be at the expense of comfort though as long rides will be more enjoyable with a slightly more forgiving sole.
-Rachet retention system will also be easier to tighten and loosen on the move which is handy on longer rides.
+This should not be at the expense of comfort.
+Long rides or rougher roads / gravel will be more enjoyable with a more forgiving sole.
+Dial closure will also be easier to tighten and loosen on the move which is handy on longer rides.

 Racers – You’ll need the stiffest sole and best retention system.
-You don’t want any wasted energy so a lightweight stiff sole and a tight fitting shoe will result in less power lost.
-As long as you aren’t spending hours and hours in these shoes then comfort will be sacrificed, to a degree, as efficiency is key.
+You don’t want any wasted energy so a lightweight stiff sole and a well-fitting shoe.
+Shoes should still be comfortable to allow you to focus on riding, not foot pain.